Hold Me (Teddy Pendergrass and Whitney Houston song): Background and recording

-Recording

 Prior to their recording, the song had been recorded under the title "In Your Arms" by singer Diana Ross on her 1982 album, Silk Electric, with Ross producing the session, rather than Masser.
-In the year prior to the recording, Masser had produced the hit duet "Tonight, I Celebrate My Love" recorded by Roberta Flack and Peabo Bryson and wanted to replicate that success with an unknown artist rather than an established one, which befuddled Asylum Records executives who had noted of the R&B artist's previous success with singer Stephanie Mills on their duets though they eventually allowed it.
+In the year prior to the recording, Masser had produced the hit duet "Tonight, I Celebrate My Love" recorded by Roberta Flack and Peabo Bryson and wanted to replicate that success with an unknown artist rather than an established one, which befuddled Pendergrass's Asylum Records executives who had noted of the R&B artist's previous success with singer Stephanie Mills on their duets though they eventually allowed it.

 "Hold Me" was co-written by lyricist Linda Creed, who had previously written hits for the likes of The Stylistics and The Spinners among other acts in the 1970s.
-At the time, Creed was struggling with breast cancer, which she would later succumb from its complications in 1986.
-Masser opted to record Pendergrass and Houston separately, first recording Pendergrass' vocals in his hometown of Philadelphia and then flying Houston out for a session in Los Angeles.
+At the time, Creed was struggling with breast cancer, which she would later succumb from its complications in April 1986.
+Masser opted to record Pendergrass and Houston separately, first recording Pendergrass's vocals in his hometown of Philadelphia and then flying Houston out for a session in Los Angeles.